 In London, Carla has served as a trustee for The English National Ballet School and for Action on Addiction.
 She has also organised numerous fundraisers for charities in the UK such as The Coram Foundation.

-Carla is currently co-curating Wisdom and Nature, an art exhibition being held in support and honour of the Wisdom Council in 2017 and serves as Chairwoman for Le Ciel Foundation.
+Carla co-curated Wisdom and Nature, an art exhibition held in support and honour of the Wisdom Council in November 2017 and serves as Chairwoman for Le Ciel Foundation.